-The Beatles where the leaders of the so called British Invasion, with their catchy Rock n Roll infused Pop they took America by storm, creating hysteria everywhere they went.
+The Beatles were the leaders of the so-called British Invasion, with their catchy rock n roll infused pop they took America by storm, creating hysteria everywhere they went.

 McCartney paired Bach with Donovan and found Blackbird!

-Blackbird was written by Paul McCartney after he woke up by a bird at 6 in the morning in India.
+‘Blackbird‘ was written by Paul McCartney after he was woken up by a bird at six o’clock in the morning, in India.

-Other inspirations where Johann Sebastian Bachs Bouree and Jason Donovan’s picking pattern.
+Other inspirations were Johann Sebastian Bach’s ‘Bouree’ and Jason Donovan’s picking pattern.

-Released on The White Album (used as slang, it was simply called The Beatles, printed on a white cover) in 1968 it instantly became yet another classic to add to Beatles immense hit parade.
+Released on The White Album (used as slang, it was simply called The Beatles, printed on a white cover), in 1968, it instantly became yet another classic to add to The Beatles immense hit parade.

-The Beatles had gone from being the first boy-band ever to the most respected act in the industry.
+The Beatles had gone from being the first boyband ever to be the most respected act in the industry.

-In the spirit of true British humor, The Beatles would give journalists different answers to the same question, constantly pushing the envelope of what they would print.
+In the spirit of true British humour, The Beatles would give journalists different answers to the same question, constantly pushing the boundaries of what they would print.

-According to Wikipedia, ‘Blackbird’ is quoted to be a song Paul wrote whilst in Scotland, seeing racial tension escalate in America he sang “blackbird fly”, referring to that black women should get out of there.
+According to Wikipedia, ‘Blackbird’ is quoted to be a song that Paul wrote whilst in Scotland.
+Seeing racial tension escalate in America, he sang “blackbird fly”, referring to the idea that black women should get out of there.